simonegiacomello/functional_alpha_transformations/README.md

 Advisor: Prof.ssa Alessandra Menafoglio

 ## Code
-In this repository you can find the \verb{R} scripts that produced the analysis.
+In this repository you can find the R scripts that produced the analysis.
 The complete set of data can be found at https://polimi365-my.sharepoint.com/:f:/g/personal/10620752_polimi_it/ElGqmXWeVb9Eml8nekSPr1oBLD-81l-YEt4uDgvcbqCWcQ?e=mEUXGi

 ## References
 Riccardo Scimone, Alessandra Menafoglio, Laura M. Sangalli, and Piercesare Secchi.
 A look at the spatio-